Superintendent's Compendium

 • All roadways, trails, and other two-tracks, regardless of former use, that are gated and/or marked “Authorized Vehicles Only” are closed to the operation of all motor vehicles, except during administrative use.

 These roads are closed to unauthorized motor vehicles to protect cultural and natural landscapes.
-It is also necessary to protect unsuspecting motorists from the hazards of irregular width, no signage and gravel/dirt surfaces which may be damage by an excessive amount of vehicle traffic.
+It is also necessary to protect unsuspecting motorists from the hazards of irregular width, no signage and gravel/dirt surfaces which may be damaged by an excessive amount of vehicle traffic.

 36 CFR 1.5(a)(2) – Designated areas, conditions or restrictions on a use or activity.